N0SAFE/nextjs-directus-turborepo-template/apps/web/src/routes/README.md

 # Configure declarative-routing

-After running `npx declarative-routing init`, you don't need to configure anything to use it.
+After running `bun x --bun declarative-routing init`, you don't need to configure anything to use it.
 However, you may want to customize some options to change the behavior of route generation.

 You can edit `declarative-routing.config.json` in the root of your project.
 The following options are available: